Giulia-Sg/COVID-Italy-2020/README.md

 # COVID-Italy-2020
-This data was collected in the 21 Italian regions in 2020.
+This data was collected by the Protezione Civile in the 21 Italian regions in 2020.